-Choose a pump.
+6. Choose a Pump

 A pump for your hydroponics garden can be purchased online or at a garden supply store.

 Make sure the pump you choose is strong enough to provide enough oxygen to sustain your plants.
 If needed, ask for advice at your local garden or hydroponics supply store.

-The air line should be long enough to travel from your pump to the bottom of your reservoir, or at least float in the middle so the oxygen bubbles can reach the roots of your plants.
+The airline should be long enough to travel from your pump to the bottom of your reservoir, or at least float in the middle so the oxygen bubbles can reach the roots of your plants.

-Most pumps will come with their own air line; if not, make sure the one you purchase is the right size.
+Most pumps will come with their own airline; if not, make sure the one you purchase is the right size.

 Now that you’ve got all your supplies, it’s time to set up your system.
 Here’s how:

-- Fill reservoir with nutrient solution.
+- Fill the reservoir with nutrient solution

-- Place the Styrofoam in tank.
+- Place the Styrofoam in the tank

-- Run the air line through the designated hole/notch.
+- Run the airline through the designated hole/notch

-- Fill the net pots with growing medium and place one plant in each pot.
+- Fill the net pots with growing medium and place one plant in each pot

-- Put the net pots into the designated holes in Styrofoam.
+- Put the net pots into the designated holes in Styrofoam

-- Turn on/plug-in pump and start growing with your homemade hydroponics system.
+- Turn on/plug-in pump and start growing with your homemade hydroponics system